colbyzg/rest_tools/README.md

 ======

 # Description:
 This is a module to interact with REST APIs using Python Requests and JSON.
+It will do HTTP GETs or PUTs and returns JSON output.
 It currently supports basic authentication.

-# HTTP GET:
+# HTTP GET Example:
 <pre>
 >>> from rest_tools import *
 >>> j = rest_get("http://www.fakeapi.com/api/v2/info/")